nelonissle/Modul295-Backend/README.md

 ### OrderServiceControllerTests & OrderServiceMongoDBTests
 - **Purpose:**
   Contains unit tests for controller endpoints and MongoDB operations.
 - **Highlights:**
-  - Tests for successful retrieval, creation, update, and deletion of orders.
+  - Tests successful and failure scenarios for retrieving, creating, updating, and deleting orders.
-  - Uses NUnit, Moq, and MongoDB.Driver for testing.
+  - Uses NUnit and Moq for mocking dependencies.
-- **Location:**
+- **Namespace:**
-  - Under the `Modul295PraxisArbeit.Tests` namespace.
+  `Modul295PraxisArbeit.Tests`

 ---

 ## Configuration Files

 ### appsettings.json
 - **Purpose:**
-  Holds configuration settings such as logging, connection strings, JWT settings, DeepL API key, and MongoDB settings.
+  Holds configuration settings for logging, connection strings, JWT, DeepL API, and MongoDB.
-- **Example Settings:**
+- **Key Sections:**
-  - **Logging:** Configured to show information for the default and ASP.NET Core namespaces.
+  - **Logging:** Configures log levels.
-  - **ConnectionStrings:** Contains SQL Server connection details (if applicable).
+  - **ConnectionStrings:** (For SQL Server if used.)
-  - **JwtSettings:** Includes the secret key for JWT token generation.
+  - **JwtSettings:** Contains the JWT secret key.
   - **DeepL:** Contains the API key for translation services.
-  - **MongoDbSettings:** Provides the connection string and database name for MongoDB.
+  - **MongoDbSettings:** Contains the connection string and database name for MongoDB.

 ### launchSettings.json (Properties)
 - **Purpose:**
-  Configures local development settings including application URLs, environment variables, and profiles (HTTP, HTTPS, IIS Express).
+  Configures local development settings such as application URLs, launch profiles, and environment variables.
-- **Highlights:**
+- **Key Settings:**
-  - `launchUrl` is set to Swagger for API testing.
+  - `launchUrl` set to Swagger.
-  - Environment is set to `"Development"`.
+  - Profiles for HTTP, HTTPS, and IIS Express with the environment set to "Development".

 ---

-## Program and Startup Configuration
+## Program & Startup Configuration

 ### Program.cs
 - **Purpose:**
-  Configures the application’s middleware, dependency injection, logging, authentication, and routing.
+  Configures middleware, dependency injection, logging, authentication, and routing.
 - **Key Configurations:**
+  - **Logging:**
-  - **Logging:** Uses Serilog to log both to the console and to a file.
+    - Uses Serilog to log to both console and file (located in a Logs directory).
+  - **Authentication:**
-  - **Authentication:** Configured using JWT with custom token validation parameters.
+    - Configured using JWT Bearer authentication with custom token validation parameters.
+  - **MongoDB:**
-  - **MongoDB:** Reads configuration for the connection string and database name and registers `IMongoDatabase` as a singleton.
+    - Reads connection details from configuration/environment and registers `IMongoDatabase` as a singleton.
-  - **Services Registration:**
+  - **Service Registration:**
-    - Registers `IOrderService` and its implementation.
+    - Registers `IOrderService`, `IJwtService`, and background services (like `TestRunnerService`).
-    - Registers `IJwtService` with the provided secret key.
+  - **CORS:**
-    - Adds CORS policies to allow the frontend (e.g., a React app at `http://localhost:5173`).
+    - Configured to allow requests from the frontend (e.g., `http://localhost:5173`).
+  - **Swagger:**
-  - **Swagger:** Enabled for development.
+    - Enabled in development mode.
-  - **Middleware:** Configures HTTPS redirection, authentication, authorization, and Serilog request logging.

 ---

-## Docker and Deployment
+## Docker & Deployment

 ### Docker-Compose.yml
 - **Purpose:**
-  Defines the Docker services for both the MongoDB database and the web server.
+  Defines Docker services for MongoDB and the web server.
-- **Key Points:**
 - **Services:**
+  - **db:**
+    - Uses the latest MongoDB image.
+    - Sets up root username and password.
-    - **db:** Uses the latest MongoDB image, sets up authentication, maps port 27017, and mounts a volume for persistence.
+    - Exposes port 27017 and mounts a volume for data persistence.
+  - **web:**
+    - Uses your built image (`neloserver:latest`).
+    - Sets environment variables such as SMTP credentials.
-    - **web:** Runs the backend application image (e.g., `neloserver:latest`), sets environment variables, maps ports, and connects to the MongoDB network.
+    - Maps container ports to host ports and connects to the MongoDB network.
 - **Networks:**
-    - A custom network (`mymongonet`) ensures the containers can communicate.
+  - A custom network (`mymongonet`) ensures container communication.

 ### Dockerfile
 - **Purpose:**
-  Builds the backend application.
+  Builds and packages the backend application.
 - **Stages:**
   - **Build Stage:**
-    - Uses the .NET SDK image to restore, build, and publish the application (including a test data inserter if needed).
+    - Uses the .NET SDK image to restore, build, and publish the application (and test data inserter).
   - **Runtime Stage:**
     - Uses the .NET ASP.NET Core runtime image.
     - Copies published files from the build stage.
-    - Exposes ports (443 and 8080) and sets environment variables.
+    - Exposes ports 443 and 8080.
+    - Sets the MongoDB connection string environment variable.
-- **Commands:**
+- **Usage:**
-  - Build the image with `docker build -t neloserver .`
+  Build the image with `docker build -t neloserver .` and run using Docker Compose.
-  - Run the container using Docker Compose or `docker run`.

 ### Install Script (Install.md)
 - **Purpose:**
-  Provides step-by-step instructions to install and deploy the backend.
+  Provides step-by-step instructions to set up and deploy the project.
 - **Steps Include:**
   1. **Environment Setup:**
-     - Set environment variables such as `SMTPKEY` and `SMTPUSER`.
+     - Set SMTPKEY and SMTPUSER.
   2. **Execution:**
-     - Run the provided PowerShell script (`Install.ps1`) to build and deploy the Docker containers.
+     - Run the provided PowerShell script (`Install.ps1`) to build and deploy Docker containers.
   3. **Test Data:**
-     - Create an admin user via the TestDataInserter.
+     - Create an admin user via TestDataInserter.
   4. **MongoDB Commands:**
-     - Instructions to connect to the MongoDB container, switch databases, and inspect users.
+     - Commands to connect to the MongoDB container, use the proper database, and inspect users.
-  5. **MongoDB Connection String Examples:**
+  5. **MongoDB Connection:**
-     - How to use the connection string for either containerized MongoDB or a local instance.
+     - Examples for containerized or local MongoDB usage.

 ---

 ## Required Packages

-Ensure the following NuGet packages are installed for the project to build and run correctly:
+Make sure to install the following NuGet packages:

 - **ASP.NET Core & Logging:**
-  - `Microsoft.AspNetCore.App` (includes MVC, HTTP, etc.)
+  - `Microsoft.AspNetCore.App`
   - `Microsoft.Extensions.Logging`
 - **MongoDB:**
   - `MongoDB.Driver`